Bluefinger/bevy_rand/bevy_prng/README.md

 ## Using Bevy PRNG

-By default, `bevy_prng` won't export anything _unless_ the feature you required is explicitly defined.
-In order to gain access to a newtyped PRNG struct, you'll have acitivate one of the following features:
+By default, `bevy_prng` won't export anything _unless_ the feature/algorithm you require is explicitly defined.
+In order to gain access to a newtyped PRNG struct, you'll have activate one of the following features:

 - **`rand_chacha`** - This enables the exporting of newtyped `ChaCha*Rng` structs, for those that want/need to use a CSPRNG level source.
 - **`rand_pcg`** - This enables the exporting of newtyped `Pcg*` structs from `rand_pcg`.
 - **`rand_xoshiro`** - This enables the exporting of newtyped `Xoshiro*` structs from `rand_xoshiro`.
 It also reexports `Seed512` so to allow setting up `Xoshiro512StarStar` and so forth without the need to pull in `rand_xoshiro` explicitly.
 - **`wyrand`** - This enables the exporting of newtyped `WyRand` from `wyrand`, the same algorithm in use within `fastrand`/`turborand`.

-In addition to these feature flags to enable various supported algorithms, there's also **`serialize`** flag to provide `serde` support for `Serialize`/`Deserialize`.
+In addition to these feature flags to enable various supported algorithms, there's also **`serialize`** flag to provide `serde` support for `Serialize`/`Deserialize`, which is enabled by default.

 All types are provided at the top-level of the module: